Sarah Yehudit Schneider discusses eighteen questions on Jewish mysticism including growth through joy and free will.

 LEVY.
 And you’re a published writer, you’re the founding director of A Still Small Voice, and you have taught so many people throughout the years.
 You’re involved in homeopathy, you’re involved in teaching, writing, and so many different things.
 And today we’re going to speak about Jewish mysticism.
 So what is Jewish mysticism?

 SCHNEIDER.
 Well, I think Jewish mysticism is not so different from any [type of] mysticism.
 It’s the striving to build a relationship with the Creator, with Hashem.
-And to bring one’s life into line – body, heart, mind, and soul – into line with spiritual law.
+And to bring one’s life into line – body, heart, mind, and soul – with spiritual law.

 LEVY.
 So how were you introduced to it?

 SCHNEIDER.
 Actually, I was introduced by my brother who joined TM, transcendental meditation, and he initiated the whole family into meditation.
 And that was my introduction.
-That was about 50 years ago.
+That was about fifty years ago.
 I’ve been meditating pretty much daily since then, but I quickly moved away from transcendental meditation into meditations of my own design.

 LEVY.
 So how would you advise someone else that wants to connect with Jewish mysticism that’s starting out at the beginning?
 What path would you direct them to?
 Any specific books or paths or experiences?